anvilistas/anvil-extras/docs/guides/modules/non_blocking.rst

 ******

 Call a function repeatedly using the ``repeat()`` function.
-After each interval seconds the function will be called.
+The function will be called after each specified interval in seconds.
-To end or cancel the repeated call use the ``cancel`` method.
+To end or cancel the repeated call, use the ``cancel`` method.

 .. code-block:: python